Lancaster, New York: Education

 The town is home to Lancaster High School and five operating elementary schools; Como Park, Court Street, Hillview, John A. Sciole (which is actually located on the Cheektowaga side of the village of Depew), and the former Central Avenue Elementary School.
 It also includes the William Street Intermediate School (4th, 5th and 6th grades), and the historic Lancaster Middle School (formerly named Aurora Middle School), which was the town's high school prior to the construction of the current one in 1953.
 They are all part of the Lancaster Central School District.

-There are also a number of private schools, including St. Mary's High School, Chesterton Academy of Buffalo, St. Mary's on the Hill Elementary, and the now closed Our Lady of Pompeii Elementary.
+There are a number of private schools (with the Catholic schools being affiliated with the Roman Catholic Diocese of Buffalo), including St. Mary's High School, Chesterton Academy of Buffalo, St. Mary's on the Hill Elementary, and the now closed Our Lady of Pompeii Elementary.
+Our Lady of Pompeii closed in 2014.
+In January 2014 it had 14 employees and 70 students.

-The Lancaster Central School District is the largest school district in population in Erie County with one high school.
+The Lancaster District is the largest school district in population in Erie County with one high school.
 The district serves most of the town and village, including a large majority of the northern part of the village of Depew, on both the Lancaster and Cheektowaga sides.
 The Depew Union Free School District serves most of the southern part of the village of Depew and almost none of the town or village of Lancaster.